 This may not seem fair, since many people will try to “sleep it off” in their car but, unfortunately, courts have consistently said that when you can easily have control of the car, you are in “actual physical control.”

 Philadelphia DUI Attorney

 Public roadway means any road that is open to the public and/or used regularly by members of the public.
 Most roads in Pennsylvania are open to the public.
 However, there are some exceptions.
 One prominent example is a car that is down a long private driveway or a car that is “off-roading” in a field.

 Finally, you have to be in “a vehicle.”
 If you’re in a car, this is obviously a vehicle.
 Some people are surprised to learn that something other than a car can be a vehicle.
 A Pennsylvania prosecutor once famously said that it, “doesn’t matter whether you’re in a car, bike or a horse, it’s still a DUI,” if you are in actual physical control.
 ATV’s<,/a> Bicycles, unicycles, and horses have all been deemed “vehicles” by Pennsylvania when it comes to DUI.

 If you are charged with a DUI, you need representation.
 As you can tell from the above, DUI cases can be very complicated.
 You need someone who knows the law and can tell if there is a way to reduce the charges or win outright.

-The attorneys at the Law Offices of Greg Prosmushkin, P.C. have decades of experience handling DUI cases in the Philadelphia area and surrounding suburbs.
-We have handled thousands of cases and have the knowledge necessary to try to get your case reduce or win it outright.
+The attorneys at The Law Offices of Greg Prosmushkin, P.C. have decades of experience handling DUI cases in the Philadelphia area and surrounding suburbs.
+We have handled thousands of cases and have the knowledge necessary to try to get your case reduced in penalties, or win it outright.
 Call us for a free consultation today.

 This content was written on behalf of Greg Prosmushkin.